HSMathebula/movie-booking-app-back-end/README.md

-# Movie booking app Back-end
+# Movie Biskop

 The project is based on an app  to book a Movie .
 You can add and delet and see detail of each movie.

 ## Database Structure: